korn101/PiControl/README.md

 PiControl lets you control an internet connected Raspberry Pi (NAS optional) running Raspbian, via the Adafruit 16x2 LCD Plate.
 The idea was to create a simple hierarchical menu system to provide basic system functionality for a NAS Pi through the use of the LCD and Tactile buttons provided by the Adafruit i2c LCD Plate.

+To Install:
+  1. Open terminal window or SSH into pi.
+  2. Run the terminal command: "git clone https://github.com/korn101/PiControl"
+  3. You now have a working copy of PiControl in your /home/pi/PiControl directory, but we're not done yet.
+  4. Automate the running of the /home/pi/PiControl/PiControl.py script.
+See here: http://www.raspberrypi.org/documentation/linux/usage/rc-local.md

 System Functions include:

     -Idle Mode (with clock display)